 Note: Continue is unavailable until you check Got it.

-To download files from a Cisco-managed S3 bucket to your local directory, enter a command like the following:
+You can use the Amazon command-line interface (CLI) to download files from a Cisco-managed S3 bucket to your local directory.

 Detailed sample command:

-Note: When deleting downloaded files from the local directory, be sure to delete only files that are older than the Retention Duration value configured in the Umbrella dashboard.
-Otherwise, the next sync command will download the deleted files again.
+- When you delete downloaded files from the local directory, be sure to delete only files that are older than the Retention Duration value configured in the Umbrella dashboard.
+Otherwise, the next sync command downloads the deleted files again.